diesh/Coaching-staging/_posts/2025-03-03-Building a career worth waking up to.md

 ---
 layout: post
-title: "Building a Career Worth Waking Up To - Part 1: Everyone's tired"
+title: "Building a Career Worth Waking Up To!
+Part 1: Everyone's tired"
 description: In this three-part series, I break down how the career landscape is shifting and what you can do to build a career worth waking up to.
 image: assets/images/f-ckyoupayme.png
 masthead_caption: people are not happy at their job.
 Global stats prove this too.
 date: 2025-03-03
 comments: true
 ---
+_In this 3-part series, I’m using the keynote I created for[ the BLEND conference](https://www.blendconf.co/) as a foundation to discuss what's wrong with tech careers and what we can do to fix them.
+In **Part 1**, I dive into the problems we’re facing and share some good news.
+In **Part 2**, I’ll explore your superpowers and the hidden job market.
+And in **Part 3**, I’ll look at how you can leverage those superpowers, while also coming to terms with a few limitations!_

 ### Part 1: Everyone's tired.

+## Table of Contents

+1. **The Career Burnout Epidemic**
+2. **Why This Is Happening**
+3. **The Good News**
+4. **The Career GPS Framework**

-In prep for my talk, I spoke with a bunch of folks from my network.
+In prep for my keynote talk at BLEND, I spoke with a bunch of folks from my network.
 I asked them how they felt about their careers and their current jobs.
 Unsurprisingly, no one said, "I love my job" or "I can't believe I get to do this work and get paid."
 If you're reading this and things are great in tech, then this post might feel outdated.
 But 2025?
 BLEAK.

 I also looked at data.
 Of course, I did!
 Globally, [77% of us are disengaged at work](https://www.gallup.com/workplace/349484/state-of-the-global-workplace.aspx).
 Remember that project you were excited about when you started?
 That feeling has statistically disappeared for most people, replaced by a mundane, clock-punching mentality.
 The Canadian data is alarming, too: [77% of knowledge workers in Canada have an unhealthy relationship with their work](https://press.hp.com/content/dam/sites/garage-press/press/press-kits/2023/hp-work-relationship-index/_HP%20WRI%2023%20Whitepaper%20Report_091923.pdf).
 Think about that.
 Most of us are struggling with how work fits into our lives.